This pea soup recipe gets its flavor from smoked andouille sausage and good nutrition from carrots, celery, kale, and split peas.

 Choose whichever you want based on what you have or whether or not you’re making a vegetarian version.

 A little Liquid Smoke at the end gives it an extra punch of flavor, but feel free to leave that out if you don’t have any or can’t find it.

 Begin by cooking your sausage until it’s nice and brown.
 (Vegetarians could also leave the sausage out completely and simply sauté the veggies in some cooking oil.)

 Add the garlic and saute for one minute.

 Frozen garlic is one of my favorite secret ingredients.
 I use fresh garlic when making something that is either lightly cooked or a sauce, but I use frozen crushed garlic for most of my soups – any recipe where the garlic gets cooked.
 It’s so easy to pop it out of the cube and sauté away.
 (You could even DIY this if you wanted!)

-Next, add chopped veggies and the garlic.
-Add onions too if you like them!
+Add chopped carrots and celery.
+And onions too if you like them!
 Cook for 3-5 minutes.

 When an hour is nearly up, wash and tear the kale into small pieces and then add to the pot and allow to wilt through.

 If you’re using it, add the Liquid Smoke along with salt and pepper to taste.
 I love this stuff – it’s like a delicious grill or campfirey smell in a bottle!

 - Sour cream